Looking for poncho knitting patterns? Find 4 for adults and 7 for children.

 According to the Oxford English Dictionary, a poncho is “originally, in South America: a cloak made of an oblong piece of thick woollen cloth, with a slit in the middle for the head.
 Now frequently more widely: any garment in this style.“

-Ponchos made great layering pieces.
+Ponchos make great layering pieces.
 There are no sleeves to work through.
 Easy to put on and pull off.

 They are also easy to knit.
 Make an oblong piece with a slit in the middle for the head.
 Here are a few knitting patterns using this shape.